2026 Toyota Harrier launched, price increased to RM289,000, no longer offering pure petrol models

 With a car budget of 289,000 MYR, you can afford a BMW X1 (starting at 250,800 MYR) or Mercedes-Benz GLA (starting at 258,888 MYR), which are not only cheaper but also come with a clearly stronger brand appeal.

-Looking further down, its sibling Corolla Cross HEV (140,800 MYR) is much cheaper and doesn't fall too far behind in terms of functionality.
+And then there's the Corolla Cross HEV (140,800 MYR), which is much cheaper and doesn't fall too far behind in terms of functionality.
 So where does that leave the Harrier 2.5 HEV?

 The answer, I think, still lies in that same word: "grace."
 The TNGA-K platform provides excellent chassis tuning, combined with a rear double wishbone suspension, giving the Harrier a more solid shock absorption performance compared to ordinary family cars.